usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 - Ability to keep an accurate internal system time.
 - Ability to define various operational states.
 - Ability to support various modes of IoT device operation with more restrictive operational states.
   - "travel mode" for transit.
   - "safe mode" for operation when some or all network security is unavailable.
   - Others as determined necessary based on the purpose and goals for the IoT device.
 - Ability to define differing failure types.
 - Ability to fail in a secure state.
 - Ability to disable operations and/or functionality in the event of security violations.
-- Ability to restrict components/features of the IoT device (e.g., ports, functions, protocols, services, etc.) in accordance with organization defined policies.
+- Ability to restrict components/features of the IoT device (e.g., ports, functions, protocols, services, etc.) in accordance with organizationally-defined policies.
 - Ability to sense the environment and interface with various device components.
-Possible capabilities include:
   - Emergency shutoff mechanism
   - Emergency lighting mechanism
   - Fire protection mechanism